[GUIDE]

 How to Set Up a FiveM Roster System

 A complete, step-by-step guide to setting up professional roster management for your FiveM roleplay server.
-From creating your account to enabling your public roster page — everything you need in under 30 minutes.
+From creating your account to publishing your public roster — a guided wizard gets you started, and most servers are up and running in about 20 minutes.

 No in-game scripts required.
 No server-side installation.
 Just a web browser and a Discord server.